 How much to feed a senior Yorkie

 An area of significant confusion is senior dogs and their dietary needs.
-Dr. Lisa Freeman of Tufts University Clinical Nutrition Service frequently sees unhealthy weight gain or loss, often finding that “the cause of the problem is the dog’s having been switched to a senior diet.”3
+Some do need a soft dog food for senior dogs with bad teeth.
+However, Dr. Lisa Freeman of Tufts University Clinical Nutrition Service frequently sees unhealthy weight gain or loss, often finding that “the cause of the problem is the dog’s having been switched to a senior diet.”3